vivien/i3blocks-contrib/volume-pulseaudio/README.md

 -t	Threshold for low audio level.
 Default: 0
 -C	Color for non-muted audio.
 Default: #ffffff
 -c	Color for muted audio.
 Default: #a0a0a0
+-i	Interval size of volume increase/decrease.
+Default: 5 -m	Use the given mixer.
+-s	Use the given scontrol.
 -h	Show this help text
 ```